• Skip to primary navigation

 We stored all the larger toys in the center bin.
 The smaller opening at the bottom we used for remote controls for cars and trucks.

 The open bins to the left were for smaller cars and other smaller items.
-We didn't feel it was necessary to label them because they were so few things in them that if the kids placed the items in the different bins, they would still be able to find them.
+We didn't feel it was necessary to label (Affiliate Link) them because there were so few things in them that if the kids placed the items in the different bins, they would still be able to find them.

-The Thomas The Train sets bin, and Lego Duplo binn were swapped out for larger containers.
+The Thomas The Train sets bin and Lego Duplo bin were swapped out for larger containers.
 The balls were placed in the brown chest to the right, and the wicker bin on top stored the stuffed animals.
-We made sure to label all the containers so to help her family remember where the house the items.
+We made sure to label (Affiliate Link) all the containers to help her family remember where the house items were.

 I hope this inspires you to get your playroom organized.
 What do you think?
 Please leave any questions in the comments section.
 If you need more help with organizing a playroom, here are some posts I wrote: